PaulCalderon/ATM-Machine/readme.md

 pytest
 ```
 while in the root directory of the program
-Running the tests will close active sessions, if any
+Running the tests will create a temporary database file and close active sessions, if any
 The following files contain the testing codes
 > test_repository.py
-> test_main.py
+> test_ATM_API.py